 There are a few prerequisites to be able to run Universal as GUI for a model.

-As of Alpha 0.57, Universal uses a dedicated version of Indicium.
+Universal uses a dedicated version of Indicium.
 Make sure to download and install Indicium Universal.

 The easiest way to run Universal is to deploy it on the same server as Indicium.
 Browser security prohibits Universal from interacting with an Indicium on a different server by default.
 If required, Indicium settings can be configured to support this scenario.